B2B Consignment: What It Is & Top Strategies for Success

 2. Real-Time Inventory Visibility

-Rely on dedicated consignment or VMI software rather than spreadsheets.
-Barcode or Radio-Frequency Identification (RFID) scans post directly to a shared dashboard, showing on-hand, reserved, and sold quantities in real time.
-The best consignees will offer these capabilities proactively, and the consignor should not have to worry about them other than viewing reports.
+Use dedicated consignment or vendor-managed inventory software instead of spreadsheets.
+Barcode or Radio-Frequency Identification (RFID) scans can feed into a shared dashboard, showing on-hand, reserved, and sold quantities in real time.

 3. Proactive Risk Management

-Verify that the consignor’s property and liability insurance covers every asset during transit and storage.
-Detail which party funds preventive maintenance, inspections, and warranty claims.
+Confirm that property and liability insurance cover each asset during transit, storage, and handling.
+The agreement also needs to define which party funds preventive maintenance, inspections, warranty claims, and damage-related costs.

 Add depreciation or obsolescence triggers, such as staged markdowns after six or twelve months.
-These safeguards keep financial exposure predictable.
+These safeguards keep financial exposure predictable and help both parties act before asset value declines further.

 4. Performance Measurement & Optimization

-Track sell-through rate, inventory turns, days in inventory, and gross recovery rate (or margin per SKU).
-Review metrics with your consignee at set intervals and display them on a joint KPI dashboard.
+Track sell-through rate, inventory turns, inventory aging, and gross recovery rate by SKU.
+Review these metrics with your consignee at set intervals and display them on a shared KPI dashboard.

 Use the data to adjust pricing, remove slow movers, or expand fast sellers.
-Regular performance reviews turn raw numbers into actionable improvements and sustain program momentum.
+Regular performance reviews turn raw numbers into practical improvements and help keep the consignment program focused on recovery value.

 Best Practices for B2B Consignment

-Effective execution hinges on proven operating disciplines that keep inventory data reliable, teams aligned, and processes repeatable.
-Apply the following best practices to minimize risk, speed cash recovery, and sustain long-term consignment performance.
+B2B consignment works best when every asset is easy to identify, track, price, and recover.
+Apply the following best practices to minimize risk, speed cash recovery, and support long-term consignment performance.

 1. Maintain Data Accuracy and Naming Standards

 Create a single source of truth for every consigned asset.
 Use consistent naming conventions, such as Plant-Category-Serial, across your ERP, Warehouse Management System (WMS), and VMI platform.
+Strong data quality helps prevent duplicate records, missing specs, and pricing errors.
 Schedule periodic data audits and require validation rules at entry to prevent duplicate or incomplete records.

 2. Build a Cross-Functional Team